 CASS Consumer DatabasE

-One of our largest assets is the CASS Consumer Database, listing around 500 members.
+One of our largest assets is the CASS Consumer Database, which lists around 500 members.
 Our diverse panellists are always eager to assist in our latest research projects.

 Australia’s increasing export activity with Asia highlights a growing need for strong consumer insight into that market, with dairy consumption trends being of particular interest.